-4 weddings and a robbery?
-Hugh Grant seeks return of script
+Hugh Grant seeks return of script after theft from his car

 It is not clear what script he was working on.
 He asked for the script to be sent to a film company in west London.

-Grant said the thief also may have taken his children’s medical cards.
+Grant also expressed concern about the fate of his children’s medical cards.

 Police did not immediately comment on the reported theft.